 All eyes widened yet again as another round of furious conversation erupted.
 We even determined that the wife’s close friend had taken my wife’s group exercise classes often.

-I hadn’t thought of that Jamaica encounter for a long time until another event brought it to mind.
+I’d forgotten that Jamaica encounter until another event brought it to mind.

 A month ago, my brother’s neighbors had a small gathering and invited us as well.
-Walter and Lindsay—my brother and his wife—and Scott and Amy, who opened their house to us, had all been members of the same pool where my wife and I were members.
+Walter and Lindsay—my brother and his wife—and Scott and Amy, the hosts, had all been members of the same pool where my wife and I were members.
 Over the summer we came to know them better and enjoyed hanging out with them.

-After dinner the adults sat around the dinner table as the kids played together close by.
-Conversations flowed… stories, laughter, more stories, then for some reason we started discussing that nightmare vehicle everyone seems to own at least once in their lives, the clunker needing constant repair.
-As Amy revealed her’s had been a Ford Explorer, my brother’s face contorted as he cut his eyes toward Amy next to him.
+After dinner, the adults sat around the table as the kids played close by.
+Conversations flowed... stories, laughter, more stories, then for some reason we started discussing that nightmare vehicle everyone has owned once in their lives, the clunker needing constant repair.
+When Amy revealed her’s had been a Ford Explorer, my brother's head cocked as he narrowed his eyes toward Amy next to him.

 “What color was your Explorer,” he said.